EpistasisLab/tpot/README.md

 ## License

-Please see the [repository license](https://github.com/EpistasisLab/tpot/blob/master/LICENSE) for the licensing and usage information for TPOT.
+Please see the [repository license](https://github.com/EpistasisLab/tpot/blob/master/LICENSE) for the licensing and usage information for TPOT2.
-Generally, we have licensed TPOT to make it as widely usable as possible.
+Generally, we have licensed TPOT2 to make it as widely usable as possible.

 ## Installation

-TPOT requires a working installation of Python.
+TPOT2 requires a working installation of Python.

 ### Creating a conda environment (optional)